BigQuery BigQuery Claude AI Marketing Dashboard

 The “Live Dashboard” vs the “Dead Dashboard”

-There is a concept worth naming explicitly.
-Traditional BI dashboards are dead by design — they answer the questions the builder anticipated when they built them, and nothing more.
-Want to slice by a different dimension?
-That is a new report request.
+Traditional marketing dashboards in Data Studio are dead by design — they answer the questions the builder anticipated when they built them, and nothing more.
+Want to slice campaign performance by a new dimension?
+That is a ticket to the data team or 30 minutes rebuilding a chart.

-The Claude pipeline produces something fundamentally different: a live conversation around your data.
+The BigQuery + Claude pipeline produces something qualitatively different: a live conversation around your marketing data.
 After Claude generates your initial dashboard, you can immediately continue:

-• “Break the revenue chart down by device type.”
+• “Break the ROAS chart down by campaign objective instead of platform.”

 Security: What You Must Get Right

-Connecting an AI tool to a production data warehouse is not something to do carelessly.
-Here are the non-negotiable security practices for this setup:
+Connecting an AI tool to your marketing data warehouse requires basic security discipline.
+Here are the non-negotiable practices for this setup:

-• Disable dangerous SQL operations: If your MCP server implementation supports it, explicitly allow only SELECT and block INSERT, UPDATE, DELETE, DROP, and ALTER.
-Claude should only read — never write.
+• Restrict to SELECT only: If your MCP server implementation supports it, explicitly block INSERT, UPDATE, DELETE, DROP, and ALTER.
+Claude should read your marketing data — never modify it.

-• Audit query logs: Every query Claude runs through MCP is logged in BigQuery’s INFORMATION_SCHEMA.
-Periodically review JOBS_BY_PROJECT to audit what has been queried and catch any unexpected behavior.
+• Audit Claude’s query activity: Every query Claude runs is logged in BigQuery’s INFORMATION_SCHEMA.
+Review JOBS_BY_PROJECT periodically to audit what has been queried and confirm Claude is only accessing the marketing tables you intend.

--- Audit recent queries made through Claude's service account
+-- Audit recent queries run by Claude's service account

 SELECT